douglas-omaha-technology-commission/aws-dynamodb-session-tomcat/README.md

 Instance Metadata Service v2 Information
 -----------------
 The Maven dependency has been upgraded to include support for IMDSv2.
-This change are to remediate findings by AWS best practices and vulenerabilites reported with version 1.
+This change are to remediate findings by AWS best practices and vulnerabilities reported with version 1.

 This project has been updated to get the Instance Metadata Service v2 using [InstanceProfileCredentialsProvider](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/InstanceProfileCredentialsProvider.html) provided by the [DefaultAWSCredentialsProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).